What's the problem if foreign celebs support farmer stir; don't know Rihanna, Greta: Rakesh Tikait | Law-Order

-''Mujhe kya pata, kara hoga.
-Main kya unhe jaanun!'' farmer leader Rakesh Tikait said on Thursday, breaking into his characteristic rustic style of conversation when asked about the support from several international celebrities to the protests against new agri laws.
+For all the global uproar the farmers' movement against the new agri laws has caused, the man at its centre seems oblivious of the celebrity support he has been getting.

-The 51-year-old Bharatiya Kisan Union (BKU) leader from the hinterlands of Muzaffarnagar in western Uttar Pradesh welcomed the support from international artistes and activists, including Rihanna and Greta Thunberg, although admitting he does not know them.
+Rakesh Tikait, the 51-year-old Bharatiya Kisan Union (BKU) leader from the hinterlands of Muzaffarnagar in western Uttar Pradesh, welcomed the support from international artistes and activists, including Rihanna and Greta Thunberg, but acknowledged he does not know them.

 Talking to the media at Ghazipur on the Delhi-Uttar Pradesh border, Tikait, who is credited with reviving the agitation that had gone slim after the January 26 violence in Delhi, sought to know who these people were.

-''Kaun hain ye videshi kalaakar?
-(Who are these foreign artists)?”
+''Who are these foreign artistes?''
 Tikait said exhibiting unawareness when asked about the foreigners supporting the farmers' movement.

 Commenting on a futile attempt of 15 members of parliament to reach Ghazipur and meet protestors earlier on Thursday, the BKU national spokesperson said the MPs should have sat on the ground on the other side of the barricading where they were stopped by the Delhi Police.

-“Barricading laga rakhi hai inge.
-Unhe aana tha, we wahin baith jaate.
-We unghe baith jaate hum inge baithe the (A barricading has been set up here.
-They (the MPs) had to come, but they should have sat down there itself.
-They would have been on the other side and we on this side (of the barricades),” he said.
+''A barricading has been set up here.
+They had to come, but they should have sat down there itself.
+They would have been on the other side and we on this side (of the barricades)," he said.

 Tikait said he did not have any talk with the 15 MPs who had tried to come to Ghazipur to meet the protestors.
 They were also not allowed to speak to the protestors, he added.